 - A serious health condition of a qualifying family member.

 The basics for employees

-The Paid Family and Medical Leave program is being phased-in over the next year.
-Benefits will be available starting in 2020.
+The Paid Family and Medical Leave program was phased-in over the last year.
+Benefits started at the beginning of 2020.

-To receive your benefits under the Paid Family and Medical Leave program, you must work a total of at least 820 hours for any Washington employers during the previous 12 months.
+To receive benefits under the Paid Family and Medical Leave program, you must have worked a total of at least 820 hours for any Washington employers during the previous 12 months.

 The basics for employers